merlinthemagic/MTM-RouterOS-Scripting/src/v7/Documentation/Tools/Time/Ros.md

 ### getGmtOffset:

-Note: returns number of seconds from GMT as a signed int
+Note: returns number of seconds from GMT as a "signed int".. in ROS represented as a string since num is not signed:/

 ```
 :put ([($toolObj->"getGmtOffset") $mTime $mFormat]); #number -21600